top of page

 While this festival is an homage to Ting’s work and influence on generations of artists, Tingfest is a rare forum for emerging and established artists to present their work to the public through a gallery show that is complemented with free events and programs.

-This year, the exhibiting artists that will be featured are František Bidlo, Chris Elliott, soft flirt, Dax Gordine, Kevin Hearn, Matt James, Ivan Kocmarek, Owen MacKinder, Julian Miholics, Lido Pimienta, Merle 'Ting' Tingley, Alyssa Waterbury.
-You can find more information about the artists and programs HERE.
+In 2024, the exhibiting artists that were featured were František Bidlo, Chris Elliott, soft flirt, Dax Gordine, Kevin Hearn, Matt James, Ivan Kocmarek, Owen MacKinder, Julian Miholics, Lido Pimienta, Merle 'Ting' Tingley, Alyssa Waterbury.

-The opening reception for this festival will take place on Saturday, April 20th.
-Stay tuned to our website and social media for more information about programs and events.
+The opening reception for this festival took place on Saturday, April 20th.

 Reflex

 The photographs are the top finalist in each category of our 41st annual Photography Program Student Image Competition.
-It features images from the Fanshawe Photography and the Photography Advanced Programs.
+It featured images from the Fanshawe Photography and the Photography Advanced Programs.

-This is an opportunity to see the high caliber images created by young emerging photographers.
-In addition to the finalist, there will be images from various student projects representing first and second year students.
+This was an opportunity to see the high caliber images created by young emerging photographers.
+In addition to the finalist, there was images from various student projects representing first and second year students.
 The categories include portrait, food, nature, scenic, architectural, fashion, editorial, and effects.

-The exhibition will be taking place April 9th - April 13th, and the opening reception for this exhibit will be taking place on April 9th, from 6PM until 8PM.
+The exhibition took place April 9th - April 13th, and the opening reception for this exhibit took place on April 9th, from 6PM until 8PM.

 The photographs are the top finalist in each category of our 41st annual Photography Program Student Image Competition.
-It features images from the Fanshawe Photography and the Photography Advanced Programs.
+It featured images from the Fanshawe Photography and the Photography Advanced Programs.

-This is an opportunity to see the high caliber images created by young emerging photographers.
-In addition to the finalist, there will be images from various student projects representing first and second year students.
+This was an opportunity to see the high caliber images created by young emerging photographers.
+In addition to the finalist, there was images from various student projects representing first and second year students.
 The categories include portrait, food, nature, scenic, architectural, fashion, editorial, and effects.

-The exhibition will be taking place April 9th - April 13th, and the opening reception for this exhibit will be taking place on April 9th, from 6PM until 8PM.
+The exhibition took place April 9th - April 13th, and the opening reception for this exhibit took place on April 9th, from 6PM until 8PM.

 Hermits: Fanshawe Fine Art Graduates